leixiaofeng-astar/eye_rasabot/data/nlu.md

 - Can astigmatism be passed down from parents?

 ## intent: astigmatism-symptoms_signs-cornearefractive
-- What are the complications of astigmatism?
-- What are the side effects of astigmatism?
+- What are the symptoms and signs of astigmatism?
-- What issues can astigmatism cause?
-- What problems can astigmatism cause?
+- What does astigmatism look like?
-- Can astigmatism cause eye strain?
-- Can astigmatism cause headache?
-- Can astigmatism cause blurred vision?
-- Can astigmatism cause squinting?
-- Can astigmatism cause difficulties seeing?
-- Can astigmatism lead to visual problems?
+- How is astigmatism supposed to look like?
-- Can astigmatism cause problems?
-- Is astigmatism serious?
-- Is astigmatism dangerous?
-- Is astigmatism sight threatening?
+- How does astigmatism normally look like?
-- Will astigmatism cause blindness?
+- How does astigmatism present?
-- Will I become blind because of astigmatism?
+- How do I know if I have astigmatism?
-- Can I still see if I have astigmatism?
+- What will I experience if I have astigmatism?
-- Can astigmatism spoil my vision?
-- Can astigmatism ruin my vision?
+- What do people with astigmatism experience?
+- How does the doctor know I have astigmatism?
-- Can astigmatism cause myopia?
+- How is a diagnosis of astigmatism made?
-- Will astigmatism cause lazy eye?
+- How many eyes does astigmatism affect?
-- Will astigmatism cause amblyopia?
+- Can astigmatism affect both eyes?

 ## intent: astigmatism-symptoms_signs-cornearefractive_4
 - What are the complications of astigmatism?